ProDev007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories == a script that counts the number of directories and sub-directories in the current directory.

 12-newest_files == a script that displays the 10 newest files in the current directory.. from newest to oldest

+14-findthatword == Display lines containing the pattern “root” from the file /etc/passwd